 Through the nature of our activity, we have undertaken the responsibility of supporting and contributing to the implementation of the 17 Sustainable Development Goals (SDGs) launched by the United Nations in 2015.
-The Bank's operations and projects can significantly contribute to meeting the following targets:

-RBRO's Sustainability Bonds will particularly support achieving the following targets mentioned below:
+The Bank's operations and projects can significantly contribute to meeting specific SDG targets, according to its ESG and Sustainability strategy.
+RBRO's Sustainability Bonds will particularly support achieving the following targets mentioned next:

-1.4.
 The Sustainability Bond Framework

-RBRO has established this Sustainability Bond Framework ("the Framework") as a part of its broader sustainability strategy with the aim to focus on assets with a positive environmental impact in order to support the necessary transition to an environmentally sustainable future.
+RBRO has established this

+Sustainability Bond Framework ("the

+Framework") as a part of its broader

+sustainability strategy with the aim

+to focus on assets with a positive

+environmental impact in order to

+support the necessary transition to an

+environmentally sustainable future.

-The Framework is aligned with the ICMA Green Bond Principles (GBP)2 ICMA Social Bond principles (SBP)3 and ICMA Sustainability Bond Guidelines (SBG)4.
+The Framework is aligned with the ICMA Green Bond Principles (GBP) , ICMA Social Bond principles (SBP) and ICMA Sustainability Bond Guidelines (SBG).
 These subsequently are a set of voluntary guidelines that recommend transparency and disclosure and promote integrity in the development of the green, social and sustainable bond markets.